 Additionally, some parents may come in with a plan of how to feed their child, only to have problems.
 While many women may go in with a plan to breastfeed, sometimes this plan is not always possible.

 Since breastfeeding or formula feeding can often be a decision that needs a little help, we have lactation consultants on staff who can help you through the process.
-Whether you need some help getting started with breastfeeding, or if you have questions about what formula is the right choice, our lactation consultants are here to coach you, help you, and encourage you.
+Whether you need some help getting started with breastfeeding, or if you have questions about what formula is the right choice, our lactation consultants, Cindy Earle and Brandi Jordan, are here to coach you, help you, and encourage you.

 Common Breastfeeding Problems